Battle of Debaltseve: Closing the "kettle"

 Twelve more civilians were killed by DPR shelling in Debaltseve on 31 January.
 Government forces continued to use artillery fire to cut off DPR reinforcements from entering Vuhlehirsk.
 A ground offensive to dislodge separatists from that town failed, resulting in the deaths of three members of the Donbas Battalion, and injuring battalion commander Semenchenko.
 Evacuation of civilians from Debaltseve continued amid harsh winter conditions.
 As of that day, the city had been without water, gas, or electricity for at least ten days.
 According to Ukrainian prime minister Arseniy Yatsenyuk, at least 1,000 people had been evacuated from Debaltseve by 31 January.
 Ukrainian defence minister Stepan Poltorak confirmed that part of Debaltseve was under DPR control.

 On the first day of February, the situation in Debaltseve rapidly deteriorated.
-According to the Kyiv Post, some units of the National Guard of Ukraine had been forced to flee as DPR forces pushed into the outskirts of the city.
+According to the Kyiv Post, some units of the National Guard of Ukraine had been forced to flee as Russian forces pushed into the outskirts of the city.
 The situation in Debaltseve continued to worsen into 2 February.
 The New York Times reported that it appeared that the separatists could seize the Bakhmut highway "at any moment".
 The road had become nearly impassable, with multiple refugee-laden buses having been hit by artillery fire.
 Referring to the pocket of Ukrainian-held territory around Debaltseve as a "kettle", as became common, DPR leader Alexander Zakharchenko said that anyone that attempted to leave "the kettle" would be in the "interlocking field of fire of our artillery".
 A report by aid workers in the combat zone said that 8,000 residents had escaped from the Debaltseve area by 2 February.
 One aid worker said that pro-Russian forces were deliberately targeting the buses being used to transport residents out of the city.
 An observer with Amnesty International said that the humanitarian situation in Debaltseve had become "catastrophic".
 In order to assist the remaining Ukrainian troops in Debaltseve, the Armed Forces sent a large column of reinforcements, including armoured vehicles and troop transports, from their base of operations at Kramatorsk to besieged Debaltseve.